jidehen/Data-Entry-Form/README.md

 VALID INPUT REQUIREMENTS:
 Notes
-	- Relative URIs (scoped to Document Name field value) are presumed for single word values entered into any of the input files
+- Relative URIs (scoped to Document Name field value) are presumed for single word values entered into any of the input files.
-	- CURIES are accepted, if targeting a Virtuoso instance based on the fact that it has preloaded namespaces per DBMS instance Subject Field Values
+- CURIES are accepted, if targeting a Virtuoso instance based on the fact that it has preloaded namespaces per DBMS instance.

+Subject Field Values
 - Must be a reference (uri) or blank node (cannot be a literal value)
 - References